jacob-alford/schemata-ts/README.md

 _Coming soon: convenience function for generating new Schemable combinators._

-### Generating Docs
+### Generating Documentation

-After adding a new module, appropriate tests, and generating the SchemableExt instances, there's still one remaining step.
-Use `yarn docs` to re-generate the documentation pages.
-This will parse information about your new module from the code comments and add it to the docs.
-Sometimes an author might forget to generate the documentation, so feel free to open a separate PR if you notice that the docs are out-of-date.
+Our docs pages are automatically generated whenever a PR is merged into the `main` branch, so the following step is optional.
+If you want to manually re-generate the documentation pages, use `yarn docs`.
+This command uses [docs-ts](https://github.com/gcanti/docs-ts) and JSDoc-style annotations to parse code comments for metadata about each module.

 ## Installation